-Philosophy of Skateboarding
+The Philosophical Dimensions of Skateboarding

-The philosophy of skateboarding not only sounds cool but has merit when linked to the powerful messages of our philosophical masters.
-With something that requires discipline, fun and freedom of expression what can we take from skateboarding that we can apply to our everyday lives?
+The philosophy of skateboarding not only sounds cool, but has merit when linked to the powerful messages of our philosophical masters.
+With something that requires discipline, fun, and freedom of expression, what can we take from skateboarding that we can apply to our everyday lives?

 A philosophical view of the world and the human condition is to strive for what brings peace and happiness.
 This pursuit is vital to our existence, and our understanding of these things can be found by understanding skateboarding.
 The most common answer for why people skate is simple; to have fun.
 This quest is virtuous and was written about thousands of years ago by the ancient Greeks.
 Aristotle talked about the importance of hobbies and ‘meaningless’ fun to not only get the most out of life but also to become a better person.
 Could skateboarding give us the moral co-ordinates to navigate life?
 Many of the ancient greeks philosophers thought so - before skateboarding even existed.

-Skateboarding takes discipline, balance, courage and pain.
+Skateboarding takes discipline, balance, courage, and pain.
 Mark Gonzales defines skateboarding as the great karma stick in his underlying philosophy.
-With good karma you're going to have the best time, but if your karma is bad you're going to 'eat shit’.
-The philosophy of martial arts in Buddhism, and eastern ideologies has commented on this for centuries.
+With good karma, you're going to have the best time, but if your karma is bad, you're going to 'eat shit.'
+The philosophy of martial arts in Buddhism and Eastern ideologies has commented on this for centuries.

 The conceptual principle of karma refers to the idea that an individual's deeds can either lead to purity and benefit or punishment and consequence.
 The skateboarding army is reflected in the way of the Samurai—with spiritual clarity and physical discipline comes mastery.
-With good karma comes balance, too much speed, not enough force you're going to stack it - skateboarding has rejected the extremes and found the sweet spot in the middle, becoming a physical interpretation of the taoist approach to life.
+With good karma comes balance; too much speed, not enough force, you're going to stack it.
+Skateboarding has rejected the extremes and found the sweet spot in the middle, becoming a physical interpretation of the Taoist approach to life.

-This void like state creates another bond between skateboarding and philosophy.
+This void-like state creates another bond between skateboarding and philosophy.
 Jeff Grosso describes himself as being there but being absent, acting purely as a 'channel' in his love letters to skateboarding.
-This idea is referenced by Carl Jung in his analysis of activating the subconscious mind and is the basis of Michael Singers book The Untethered Soul.
+This idea is referenced by Carl Jung in his analysis of activating the subconscious mind and is the basis of Michael Singer's book "The Untethered Soul."
 The philosophy of having an empty conscious mind is not new and goes back to yogi traditions of ego death.

-Other skaters say they skate to say 'fuck you’.
+Other skaters say they skate to say 'fuck you.'
 Skateboarding's misfit culture relies heavily on a nihilistic diaspora.
-An unshakeable discipline towards rejecting social norms, an ideal that's dealt with in Italo Calvino's philosophical fiction.
+An unshakeable discipline towards rejecting social norms—an ideal that's dealt with in Italo Calvino's philosophical fiction.
 To abandon society as an individual quest is inherently righteous.
 This detachment theory has been explored and studied across the globe as a noble pursuit to escape suffering and lead to happiness.
 Combine that with demolition theories and our natural urge to tear shit apart—skateboarding ticks all the boxes.

-So stay tuned skaters & philosophers as we continue throughout this series to drop into the profound philosophy of skateboarding.
+So stay tuned, skaters & philosophers, as we continue throughout this series to drop into the profound philosophy of skateboarding.